PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

     with the final goal of converging to the weights of an optimal policy.

  h) Actor-Critic Methods :
-    Actor-Critic Methods are at an intersection of Value-Based Methods such as Deep-Q Network and Policy-Based Methods such as
+    Actor-Critic Methods are at the intersection of Value-Based Methods such as Deep-Q Network and Policy-Based Methods such as
     Reinforce.
 They use Value-Based Methods to estimate optimal action-value function which is then used as a baseline to reduce the variance of Policy-Based Methods.
 Actor-Critic Agents are more stable than Value-Based Agents and need fewer samples/data to learn than Policy-Based Agents.
 Two Neural Networks are used here one for the Actor and one for the Critic.
 The Critic